mcakyerima/Data_Structures_and_algorithms_with_C/README.md

 ## Contributions

 Contributions to this repository are welcome!
-If you find a bug in our code or want to suggest an improvement, please open an issue or submit a pull request.
+If you find a bug in my code or want to suggest an improvement, please open an issue or submit a pull request.

 ## License